brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 $ sudo lb build
 ```
-You should find your binary image file in the current working directory with the filename: live-image-i386.hybrid.iso
+You should place your binary image file in the current working directory with the filename: `live-image-i386.hybrid.iso`.
+Elsewhere in this and other GnarWall documentation, we refer to this file as `binary.img`.

-We have placed a image made like this on [our Google Docs site](http://goo.gl/Iv0BO).
+We have uploaded a binary image made like this on [our Google Docs site](https://goo.gl/aoSRk4).
 You can use this if you have trouble making your own, or simply want to get started right away.

 ### Installing the Image